 Similar to the motor vehicle fatality statistics, the number of fatal physical assaults reported to Uber are a small percentage of the total rides.
 However, many drivers and riders have been victims of serious non-fatal physical assaults that were not counted in this report.

 Although Uber shared data about fatalities, the data the report didn’t share may be more telling for users.
 Drivers have been attacked during car thefts.
 Riders have been kidnapped and held at gunpoint.
 These assaults have left drivers and passengers seriously injured.
-But, they are unaccounted for in Uber’s report.
+But, they are unaccounted for in Uber’s assault statistics.

 Assaulted During an Uber Ride?